Kumpob/ShitChatAI/README.md

 ### 📱 **Mobile limitations**

 iOS Safari has lower localStorage limits (≈ 2–3 MB).
 Avoid large images if you're on mobile.
+PDF file upload is not available on iOS Safari.

 ### 🧠 **Thinking models**